-Equal Assurance: The owner or licensor of TEAMS.

-Partners: Accredited users or licensees of TEAMS.

-Practices: Assurance program providers, through Partners, in accordance with TEAMS.
-Clients: Receivers of assurance and certification services in accordance with TEAMS.
+- Equal Assurance: The owner or licensor of TEAMS. - Partners: Conformity Assessment Bodies (CABs) that are accredited by or in the process of being accredited by a member Accreditation Body of the International Accreditation Forum (IAF) and maintain a Partner Agreement with Equal Assurance for the license to use TEAMS. - Practices: Assurance program providers, through Partners, in accordance with TEAMS. - Clients: Receivers of assurance and certification services in accordance with TEAMS.